π© Commands and options

 Or compile files that are already specified in your Eask-file.

-Print path to package directory, where all dependencies are installed.
+Print the path to package directory, where all dependencies are installed.

 Print the PATH environment variable of this project.